 Make your cocktails make a statement with these easy holiday garnishes for drinks!
 From fruits and herbs to spices and candies, here are more than 80 festive ways to dress up your libations for holiday parties and seasons drinking.

-And there’s a big reason why: A good
+There’s a big reason why we garnish cocktails: A good

+Taste is a given but the aroma, visual appeal, texture, temperature and, yes, sometimes even the sound all add to the experience.
 (Examples of sound in a cocktail: The fizz of champagne.
-The sizzle of a burning sprig of rosemary.
-The crackle of ice.)
+The sizzle of a burning sprig of a rosemary garnish.
+The crackle of a bunch hunk of clear ice.)

 80+ holiday cocktail garnishes